 Annually, the Company files income tax returns in various taxing jurisdictions inside and outside the United States.
-In general, the tax years that remain subject to examination are 2006 through 2010 for the major operations in the U.S., Italy, Belgium, and Japan.
+In general, the tax years that remain subject to examination are 2006 through 2011 for the major operations in the Italy, Belgium, and Japan.
 The tax years open to examination in the U.S. are for years subsequent to fiscal 2007.
-Other audits currently underway include those in Italy and Canada.
+A Canadian tax audit was closed in the quarter with no adjustment.
+Other audits currently underway include fiscal 2010 in the U.S. and fiscal 2002 through 2009 in Wisconsin for income tax.
 It is reasonably possible that at least one of these audit cycles will be completed during fiscal 2012.